TheApplePieGod/paper-docker/README.md

 - Run with a sandboxed unprivileged user
 - External script to run commands in the server console
 - Optional RCON support
+- External script to restart the server without stopping the container

 ## Setup
 1. Build the image or use (coming soon) from dockerhub